 A-SPAN serves the homeless population of Arlington through their Homeless Bagged Meal Programs that prepare and distribute bagged meals 365 days a year to homeless men and women.
 They also provide toiletries, clothing and services through street outreach.
 A-SPAN operates their emergency winter shelter from November through April, for individuals and families who need a warm place to sleep during the winter months.
 (Emmanuel Contacts: Corrie Schwab)

 Borromeo Housing/Elizabeth House is a local transitional housing program and charity that provides for the basic needs of teenaged moms and their children.
 They assist these girls in developing self-sufficiency and independent living skills so each can in turn provide a stable nurturing home for their child over the long term.
 Borromeo addresses these young moms’ needs specific to their individual situation, including a place to live, baby supplies, clothing and toys, training for independent living, and assistance with planning for the future.
 (Emmanuel Contact: Tami Barney)

 Sullivan House – Arlington Alexandria Coalition for the Homeless (AACH)

 Sullivan House is a partner with AACH in Arlington.
 The Sullivan House is a home located in Arlington with apartment style living for homeless families who are transitioning off of the streets.
 Sullivan House provides residents with transitional services, counseling, medical care and school support for children.
-(Emmanuel Contacts: Robyn Ham & Allison Sell)
+(Emmanuel Contacts: Allison Sell)